 I do not know Dr. Cowan's spiritual state or his presuppositional base.
 All I can say is that I stand on the word of God found both in the Bible and in the person of Jesus, God in flesh, risen Lord, Savior.
 It is from this basis that I present my analysis of "cults" and declare the Lordship of Jesus.
 May Christ Himself touch Dr. Cowan and reveal Himself to him as He has to me.

 Finally, it is humorous

-What I honestly find most humorous about this whole thing is that a guy, whose last name is Slick and who has a full-time job fixing computers and who writes and researches "anti-cult" material from a spare bedroom, can be taken seriously enough to be ridiculed at the 2001 Cesnur Conference in London, England.
+What I honestly find most humorous about this whole thing is that a guy, whose last name is Slick, who has a full time job fixing computers, and who writes and researches "anti-cult" material from a spare bedroom, can be taken seriously enough to be ridiculed at the 2001 Cesnur Conference in London, England.
 I am honestly tickled and overjoyed to know that my website is having such an impact to deserve a "dishonorable" mention at a conference of scholars in London, England.
 I am honestly and sincerely thrilled and thankful for being validated.

 - 1. At the time this article was written, Matt Slick was the only author of the site.
 Due to expansion, CARM now has other writers.